graphile/crystal/examples/forum/tutorial.md

   using (id = current_setting('jwt.claims.person_id')::integer);
 ```

 We use the current `person_id` from our JWT and only allow updates and deletes on rows with the same id.
-Also note how we added `to forum_example_person` where in the policies above we did not include such a line.
+Also note how we added `to forum_example_person`.
 This is because we only want these policies to apply for the `forum_example_person` role.
-Even though `forum_example_anonymous` was not granted access to update or delete the `forum_example.person` table it does not hurt to be specific.

 That’s all we need to define for our person table.
 Now let’s define three policies for our posts table.
 One for `INSERT`, `UPDATE`, and `DELETE`.